FestivalPrograms AboutGet Involved ContactDonate

 The first fiesta

-Maurila Blakely Ortiz organizes the first Fiesta Mexicana in Grand Rapids as a small community gathering.
-No stage, no budget — just food, music, and neighbors.
+Mrs. Maurila Blakely Ortiz organizes the first Fiesta Mexicana in Grand Rapids, with Mexican women and families across the neighborhood cooking, setting up, and keeping the party going alongside her.
+No stage, no budget.
+Just food, music, and neighbors.

 1974